Agatha Christie: In popular culture

 In 2020, Heather Terrell, under the pseudonym of Marie Benedict, published The Mystery of Mrs. Christie, a fictional reconstruction of Christie's December 1926 disappearance.
 The novel was on the USA Today and The New York Times Best Seller lists.
 In December 2020, Library Reads named Terrell a Hall of Fame author for the book.

 Andrew Wilson has written four novels featuring Agatha Christie as a detective: A Talent For Murder (2017), A Different Kind of Evil (2018), Death In A Desert Land (2019) and I Saw Him Die (2020).
+Starting in 2021, Colleen Gleason wrote the Phyllida Bright Mysteries historical amateur sleuth series under the pen name "Colleen Cambridge"; the titular sleuth of the stories is the leading housekeeper of Christie's staff, while Christie makes continued appearances in the series.
 Christie was portrayed by Shirley Henderson in the 2022 comedy/mystery film See How They Run.
+In 2024, Mithu Sanyal published the postcolonial-theory-cum-time-travel-novel Antichristie (in German); part of the plot revolves around a film script seminar aiming at producing a sanitized version of the Hercule Poirot mysteries.